Sarkuya/Hello-World/README.md

 # Hello-World

-My first repository on GitHub
+This is My first repository on GitHub.
+I'm new to Github.

+Hope to get used to it soon.